Rosemary Moninuola Lanlehin

 Rosemary is experienced in neonatal and paediatric intensive care with special interest in cardiac intensive care and parent satisfaction with care.

-- Associate Member of Royal College of Medicine
+- RCN; Associate Member of Royal College of Medicine

 Parent satisfaction with care and communication.